 The authors of the cited paper continue with the observation that even experienced experts often believe that the paper is just about the SIR or SEIR equations.
-Taking this criticism seriously the present paper proposes a Kermack-McKendrick type model adapted to Covid-19, which differs from the widely used S(E)IR models and has a high plausibility and applicability.
+Taking this criticism seriously, the present paper proposes a Kermack-McKendrick type model adapted to Covid-19, which differs from the widely used S(E)IR models and which we believe has a higher plausibility and applicability.